 This year the service will complete 100% of its high-risk premise's interventions.
-There are many unrated premises and we plan to substantially reduce the number of these.
+We will also assess those food premises which are currently unrated with a view to substantially reducing the number of these.
 It is important that we make further enquiries into the nature of these businesses to ensure they are not high-risk importers, packers, or manufacturers.
-The model used to select the appropriate category of interventions at premises is set out below.